Instructor and Trauma Fellow in Orthopaedic Surgery

 Department Name: 7H859:ORTHOPAEDIC SURGERY

 The Department of Orthopaedic Surgery is seeking an orthopaedic trauma surgeon to join our two current fellowship-trained orthopaedic traumatologist at an academic Level I trauma center.
 This position, with a Lecturer ranking, will work on the Orthopaedic Trauma Service.
-The person in this position will serve as a Trauma Fellow for one year beginning August 1, 2022 and ending July 31, 2023.
+The person in this position will serve as a Trauma Fellow for 1 year starting August 1, 2023 to July 31, 2024.

 Candidates should be board certified or board eligible, and demonstrate excellence in teaching, research activities, and patient care.
 Primary responsibilities will include patient care, resident and medical student education, and the opportunity for extensive clinical and basic science research and collaboration.